OmarDali/LAN-Project/README.md

 # LAN-Project
-Network design and implementation
+Network design and implementation.

-This project was created by using Visio and Excell
+This project was created by using Visio and Excell.

 Final Deliverable includes: